A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

 Note that the updated value of $\theta$ allowed for a convenient cancellation of $\varphi_m$.
 As this relation is identical to Eq.~(\ref{eq:s_m}), $\varphi_{m-1}$ may be determined by employing the QSVT procedure mentioned above and again executing the circuit in Fig~\ref{fig:PhaseEstimationCircuit_SingleIteration}.
 Upon obtaining the measurement result of this circuit, we set $\theta_1 = \varphi_{m-1}$.

 It is clear that this procedure may be repeated to determine each bit of $\varphi$, such that at the end of the $j=0$ iteration, one obtains $\theta = \varphi$, which solves the phase estimation problem.
 Ultimately, this procedure succeeds because $\theta$ encodes the least significant bits of $\varphi$, from which the next bit of $\varphi$ may be extracted by cleverly transforming the singular values of $A_j(\theta)$.
-Accordingly, this algorithm may be sen as a binary search through the bits of $\varphi$, a key idea that we return to in Section~\ref{sec:EmergentQFT}.
+Accordingly, this algorithm may be seen as a binary search through the bits of $\varphi$, a key idea that we return to in Section~\ref{sec:EmergentQFT}.

-At this stage, one may object to this algorithm sketch, claiming that it requires $m$ iterations, where $m$ may be unknown or prohibitively large.
-This is not an issue, as we prove in Appendix~\ref{sec:PhaseEstimation_m_n_Proofs} that if we start at $j=n-1$ for some positive integer $n$, then we have (with a minor procedural modification needed for $n < m$): \begin{theorem} If $n \geq m$, then at the end of this procedure, $\theta = \varphi$. \end{theorem} and \begin{theorem} If $n < m$, then at the end of this procedure, $|\theta - \varphi| \leq 2^{-n-1}$. \end{theorem} As evidenced by these theorems, which are easily proved by induction, this procedure necessarily outputs an $n$-bit approximation to $\varphi$ and is the essence of the algorithm for phase estimation by QSVT.
+At this stage however, one may object to this algorithm sketch as it requires $m$ iterations, and it could be the case that $m$ is unknown or prohibitively large.
+This is not an issue, as we prove in Appendix~\ref{sec:PhaseEstimation_m_n_Proofs} that if we start at $j=n-1$ for some positive integer $n$, then we have (with a minor procedural modification needed for $n < m$): \begin{theorem} If $n \geq m$, and one can exactly implement the sign function through QSVT, then at the end of this procedure, $\theta = \varphi$. \end{theorem} and \begin{theorem} If $n < m$ (including the case $m=\infty$), and one can exactly implement the sign function through QSVT, then at the end of this procedure, $|\theta - \varphi| \leq 2^{-n-1}$. \end{theorem} As evidenced by these theorems, which are easily proven by induction, this procedure necessarily outputs an $n$-bit approximation to $\varphi$ and is the essence of the algorithm for phase estimation by QSVT.
 However, in spite of the simple appearance of this algorithm, a few issues must be addressed before presenting its concrete formulation.